Rick Carfagna

 Rick Carfagna is an American politician who served as a member of the Ohio House of Representatives for the 68th district from 2017 to 2022.
 A Republican, he was previously a public relations manager in the telecommunications industry.

 Early life and education

-Carfagna was born and raised in Columbus, Ohio, where his family owns and operates a small Italian grocery.
+Carfagna was born and raised in Columbus, Ohio, where his family owns and operates a local Italian grocery, restaurant and food distributor, Carfagna’s.
 He graduated from St. Francis DeSales High School before attending John Carroll University.

 Career

 Following graduation, Carfagna served on the Ohio Legislative Service Commission’s Fellowship Program and later worked as a legislative aide in the Ohio House of Representatives.
 He then worked as the government relations manager for Time Warner Cable from 2002 to 2017.

 In 2009, Carfagna was elected to the Genoa Township Board of Trustees and was re-elected in 2013.
 He served as the board's president for three terms and became known as a fiscal conservative.